Leave a Legacy

 When you sponsor a day you are helping to cover food, medical, and direct care costs for Annie, Burrito, Foxie, Jamie, Jody, Missy, and Negra – and you get a special mention on our blog!
 All sponsorship money goes toward the care of the chimpanzees and your gift is tax deductible.

-Choose the day you’d like to sponsor and then click here to fill out the donation form.
+Choose the day you’d like to sponsor (see the calendar below) and then click here to fill out the donation form.
 Thank you for supporting a day of sanctuary!

 Be a Chimpanzee Pal